What's New in Aspire V8

 3D Clip Art

-The clip art includes 70+ models selected from the Vector Art 3D website - http://www.vectorart3d.com.
-Each of these comes in three styles; A-Regular, B-Dished and C-Recessed, totalling 200+ models.
-These models alone would cost over US$2000 if purchased.
-Along with other designs and variation this makes a total of 300+ pieces of 3D clip art that are included with the upgrade.
-You can see a few of these models in the image and all of them in the “What’s New” PDF.
+The already extensive collection of Clip Art that is included with Aspire has been increased with the addition of a further 50 models from the Vector Art 3D website - http://www.vectorart3d.com.
+Each of these models comes in the three Vector Art 3D styles; A-Regular, B-Dished and C-Recessed, totalling 150 new models.
+These models alone would cost over US$1500 if purchased.
+This brings the total number of 3D models included with Aspire to over 1300, and the total number of Vector Art 3D models within this worth over $5000!
+You can see a few of the new models in the image and all of them in the “What’s New” PDF.

 A selection of the new 3D Clip Art models___---------___)